Cellphone helps police identify pedestrian killed in crash

 No summonses were issued, the office said.

+"The pedestrian crossed the road in dark clothing and in dark lighting conditions," the police email said, saying the collision was 20 feet west of the corner.

-Asked for further details — such as the color of the pedestrian’s clothing, the bases for the conclusions about the crash and where in the roadway the crash occurred — the press office directed a reporter to file a formal open records request.
+Asked for further details — such as the color of the pedestrian’s clothing, the basis for the conclusions about the crash and where in the roadway the crash occurred — the press office directed a reporter to file a formal open records request, which can take weeks or longer.

 Thirty-one pedestrians were killed in automobile crashes in Suffolk County in 2019, the most recent year for which a complete tally is available, according to the Institute for Traffic Safety Management and Research at the University at Albany.
 The tally is 29 in Nassau, the institute's statistics show.